balderdashy/sails-docs/deployment.md

 #### Heroku, Here we come!
 Deploying to the cloud is a lot of fun!
 However, just like any other site we want to launch, we have a bit of work to do first.

-To deploy to Heroku,  You'll need to have a heroku account already setup and have to the heroku tool-belt installed.
+To deploy to Heroku,  You'll need to have a heroku account already set up and have to the Heroku toolbelt installed.
 To do this, visit this page: https://toolbelt.heroku.com/

-Once that's done, we can start with the sails specific stuff.
+Once that's done, we can start with the Sails specific stuff.
 Create and open the file Procfile at the root of your application.
-We'll need to add the following to it.
+You'll need to add the following to it.

 `Procfile`
 ```